 100 g grated pecorino

-The home made pasta can of course be substituted with dried pasta, I like casarecce and mezze maniche.
 To make the dough I like to work in a large bowl.
-Mix the flour and a good pinch of salt with a fork, then slowly pour the tepid water and the olive oil into the flour, mixing continuously, until everything comes together in a shaggy dough that is neither too sticky or too crumbly.
+Mix the flour and a good pinch of salt with a fork, then slowly pour the tepid water and the olive oil into the flour, mixing continuously, until everything comes together in a shaggy dough that is neither too sticky nor too crumbly.
 You may need a couple of extra teaspoons of water to incorporate all of the flour.

-Turn the mixture out onto a lightly floured board and knead – approximately 5 minutes – until you have a homogenous and elastic dough.
-Shape into a ball, cover with a damp tea towel or plastic wrap and rest for 20 minutes, at room temperature.
+Turn the mixture out onto a lightly floured board and knead – approximately 8 minutes – until you have a homogenous, elastic dough.
+Shape into a ball, cover with a damp tea towel or a snug fitting upturned bowl and rest for 20 minutes, at room temperature.

-Meanwhile make the zucchini sauce.
+Meanwhile (or while pasta dough is resting) make the zucchini sauce.
 Grate the zucchini using course setting.
-I like to leave just one or two of the zucchini and cut into long fine julienne to add some texture to the sauce, as the grated zucchini will eventually break down.
+I like to leave just one or two of the zucchini and cut into long fine julienne to add some texture to the sauce as the grated zucchini will eventually break down.

 Over a moderate flame, heat a generous pour of olive oil (it should just cover the base of the pan) in a good large high-sided frypan.
 Add the whole peeled and squashed clove of garlic, the diced guanciale and a small broken dried chili if you like.
 Let the garlic release its flavour and the guanciale colour a little before adding the grated zucchini, and a sprinkle of salt.
 Gently sauté the zucchini taking care not to burn; once the zucchini have started to cook they will take on a brighter color and nice glossy sheen.
 At this point add a couple of ladlefuls of water from the cooking pot to keep the zucchini moist and continue to let them soften and collapse.